open-amt-cloud-toolkit/docs/docs/Local/installMPS.md

 **To start the MPS:**

-1. Open a new Terminal or Command Prompt and navigate to the `mps` directory inside the `open-amt-cloud-toolkit` directory.
+1. Navigate to the `mps` directory.
 Start the MPS server.
 It may take approximately 2-3 minutes to start.

     === "Linux"
         ``` bash